 Campus Life & Leadership

 The staff of Campus Life & Leadership provides advice and support to students, and designs activities that enrich academic and extracurricular life at Dawson College.
 The philosophy of Campus Life & Leadership is to focus on student development beyond the classroom through activities that offer educational, recreational and leadership opportunities.
-Students can get involved in the latest virtual activities by checking out their website.
+Students can get involved by checking out their website.

 Who can help students with emotional and mental health issues such as anxiety, panic attacks or depression?